pkantue/molomolotech/E-Learning/Technical/Explainers/Technical Communication/ep001 - What is Technical Communication.md

 ## Intro
 Hi, I'm Dr. PK.
 I have over 17 years in aerospace engineering.
-I help tech professionals grow with the right tools and mindset.
+I help tech professionals grow their career or business...
+...with the right tools, strategies and mindset.
 If this interests you, subscribe and join the journey!

 *[Slide: "What is Technical Communication?"]*